The Legendary Thai Massage and its History

-In addition, the Thai Massage as it is practiced today is likely to be the product of a 19th-century.
-A synthesis of various healing traditions from all over the kingdom.
-Even today, there is considerable variation of from region to region across Thailand.
+In addition, Thai Massage practiced today is likely to be the product of a 19th-century.
+Important to realize, it is a synthesis of various healing traditions from all over the kingdom.
+Even today, there is considerable variation of from region to region across Thailand, for instance.

 Book your Thai Massage Course